akruszewski/gibl/manuscript/chapter3.md

 ### 3.5.4.
 Verification

-Now we have this procedure that determines blockchain validity:
+We will now introduce a procedure that determines blockchain validity under the following conditions:

 1. All blocks are valid `valid-block?`
 1. Previous hashes are matching `equal?` check